model-checking/kani-verifier-blog/_posts/2023-06-29-introducing-the-kani-vscode-extension.md

 You can use Kani through VS Code using the Kani VS Code extension, [available on the marketplace](https://marketplace.visualstudio.com/items?itemName=model-checking.kani-vscode-extension) now.
 With this new extension you can now iteratively verify your code directly in the VS Code UI.
-It lets you verify harnesses with a simple click, highlights property violations, lets you generate unit tests and debug them
+It lets you verify harnesses with a simple click, highlights property violations, lets you generate unit tests and debug them.

 The Kani extension has more features which weren’t mentioned in the blog, which you can read about in our [user guide documentation](https://github.com/model-checking/kani-vscode-extension/blob/main/docs/user-guide.md).